Does a private pension affect universal credit?

 How does taking your pension affect the benefits you already receive?

 If you already get means-tested benefits, then drawing your pension may affect them.
-That’s because any money taken from your private pension is classed as income.
+That’s because any money taken from your private pension is usually classed as unearned income.

 Some benefits are also affected by your level of savings.
 Universal credit isn’t available for anyone that has over £16,000 in savings and is reduced for people with savings between £6,000 and £16,000.